apakbin/UNET-Implementation/README.md

         return mask
 ```

-which shift identity matrices to either left or right and then set the "rolled" column to zero.
+which shifts identity matrices to either left or right and then set the "rolled" column to zero.

 Their work is then aggregated to create the final mask:
 ```